 As a general rule, it is recommended that you test alternative products on a small area of your cabinet a few hours before and see how it turns out just so you do not ruin your beautiful finish or painted surface.

-The best way to clean wood cabinets is by purchasing an awesome wood cleaning solution called oil-soap wood cleaner.
+The best way to clean wood cabinets is by purchasing an awesome wood cleaning solution called an oil-soap wood cleaner.
 It was specially formulated to clean wooden surfaces.
 You can find this at affordable prices at your local hardware stores.

 Here is a cleaning solution

 2).
-Make a paste with baking soda and water, apply it to the creasy areas by rubbing it on in a circular motion, slightly press it into the grease to use the abrasiveness of the baking soda to lift the grease and leave it to soak for ten 10 minutes.
+Make a paste with baking soda and water, apply it to the creasy areas by rubbing it on in a circular motion, slightly press it into the grease to use the abrasiveness of the baking soda to lift the surface grease and leave it to soak for ten 10 minutes.